sagarsetru/sagarsetru.github.io/README.md

 ### Products

 I made a Chrome extension, [Debiaser](https://github.com/sagarsetru/debiaser_chrome_extension), that recommends news articles related to the one you are reading, but from news sources across the political spectrum.
 It's for curious consumers of news who value diverse perspectives.
-I plan to publish it to the Chrome web store.
+At the moment, you have to download it locally to use it, but I plan to list it at the Chrome web store.

 ### Selected academic works